 Biography of Anne Anderson

-Anne Anderson is a graduate of the University, Vice-Principal and Head of the College of Social Sciences.
+Anne Anderson is a graduate of the University, Vice-Principal, Head of the College of Social Sciences and Gender Champion of the University.

 Professor Anderson graduated from the University of Glasgow with an MA and then PhD in psychology.
 She began her academic career in 1979 as a Research Fellow in the Department of Linguistics at the University of Edinburgh.
 She was appointed Lecturer in Psychology at the University of Glasgow in 1986 and Professor in 1997, while simultaneously holding the role of Economic and Social Research Council Research Programme Director from 1995 to 2006.